fossas/fossa-cli/README.md

 ### Using the install script

-fossa-cli provides an install script that downloads the latest release from GitHub Releases for your computer's architecture.
+FOSSA CLI provides an install script that downloads the latest release from GitHub Releases for your computer's architecture.
 You can see the source code and flags at [`install-latest.sh`](./install-latest.sh) for Mac and Linux or [`install-latest.ps1`](./install-latest.ps1) for Windows.

 **NOTE:** You may need to add the downloaded executable to your `$PATH`.
 The installer script will output the installed path of the executable.
 You can also use `-b` to pick the installation directory when using `install-latest.sh` (see [the `install-latest.sh` source code](./install-latest.sh) for details).